-- Lectures are delivered in-person on Monday, Tuesday, Wednesday and Friday at 12:00-12:50pm for this course.
+- Lectures are delivered in-person on Monday, Tuesday, Wednesday and Friday at this course (See the first page).
 These lectures will give students opportunities to have further understanding of the new materials, practice new grammar points and review grammar points from previous lecture by speaking and listening to the instructor as well as interacting with other students. - Labs are scheduled on Thursday for this course.
-Students must access the tasks online at 12:00-12:50pm and complete them before the due.
+Students must access the tasks online at the lab time and complete them before the due.
 Online portions of the unit tests will be assigned during the lab, as well. - D2L will be used to distribute all course materials and information.
-It is the students' responsibility to check all course related information on D2L and complete all the tasks in time. - During the online delivery (due to COVID), Zoom lectures will not be recorded.
+It is the students' responsibility to check all course related information on D2L and complete all the tasks in time.